apache/www-site/content/foundation/preFAQ.md

    attack on your system and you clicked on the name or IP address of the attacking system, please use the whois (if it reported a name) or the ARIN (if it reported an address) databases to locate the actual owner of the system.
-These databases are the master ones for the Internet.
+These databases are the authoritative ones for the Internet.
 See the [links to them](#dirs) at the end of this page.

    <a id="hijack" name="hijack"></a>